 What is a purchase order agreement?

 A purchase order agreement is a commercial document issued by a buyer to a seller that specifies the goods or services being purchased, including quantities, prices, and delivery terms.
-The purchase order becomes a legally binding contract once the seller accepts it.
+The purchase order contract becomes a legally binding agreement once the seller accepts it.
 Acceptance can happen through written confirmation or by beginning performance, such as shipping the requested goods.
 A PO is different from a purchase agreement, which is a mutually negotiated document signed by both parties from the start.
+The po contract meaning refers to this transformation from buyer’s offer to enforceable agreement upon seller acceptance.

 The PO meaning in business contexts refers to this formal offer document that transforms into an enforceable business contract upon acceptance.
 The key distinction is that a purchase order begins as a buyer’s offer.
 Once the seller accepts this offer through formal confirmation or by fulfilling the order, the PO creates legal obligations for both parties.